aubreexia/cross-context-collaboration-ergm/README.md

 ## License

 The original data remain subject to the licensing and terms specified by the OSF project and the underlying data providers.
 No repository-wide license is implied for third-party data.
-A separate license for original code and documentation should be added before the repository is formally released.

 ## Contact